Education Governance Review

 Critical communication lines between education and training committees and their respective Councils will be maintained, preserving their essential role in education matters.
 Education activity and risk management will be governed more cohesively through a strengthened cross-College lens.

 More information will be provided as we progress.
-In the meantime, if you have any questions, please contact the Education, Development and Improvement (EDI) Team at edi@racp.edu.au.
+In the meantime, if you have any questions, contact the Education, Development and Improvement (EDI) Team at edi@racp.edu.au.

-What is the vision for the new structure?
+What's the vision for the new structure?

 The vision for new education governance is that: